8 Great Tricks for Reading People's Body Language

 Posture tells the story

-Have you ever seen a person walk into a room, and immediately, you have known that they were the one in charge?
-That effect is largely about body language, and often includes an erect posture, gestures made with the palms facing down, and open and expansive gestures in general.
+Have you ever seen a person walk into a room, and immediately, you got the feeling they were in charge?
+That effect comes largely from body language and often includes an erect posture, gestures made with the palms facing down, and open and expansive gestures in general.
 The brain is hardwired to equate power with the amount of space people take up.
 Standing up straight with your shoulders back is a power position; it appears to maximize the amount of space you fill.
 Slouching, on the other hand, is the result of collapsing your form; it appears to take up less space and projects less power.
 Maintaining good posture commands respect and promotes engagement, whether you’re a leader or not.

 Eyes that lie